Push notifications

 Follow the instructions in Huawei Mobile Services.

 The runtime permission dialog to ask the user to grant the permission must be triggered from your application.
-You may use SDK API for that purpose:
+You can use the SDK API for that purpose:

 Exponea.requestPushAuthorization(requireContext()) { granted ->